iRNA-COSI/APAeval/README.md

 You'll need to have your RNA-seq data ready in `.bam` format.
 No idea how to get there?
 You could check out the [nf-core][nf-core] [RNA-Seq analysis pipeline][nf-core-rna-seq] or other tools such as [ZARP][zarp].

+### Benchmark a new method
+Have you developed a new computational method for investigating APA from RNA-seq data?
+Or are you interested in one of the tools we haven't managed to include in APAeval yet?
+We'd be very happy if you decided to contribute to APAeval!

+In order to ensure reproducibility of the benchmarks, as well as reusability and shareability of the benchmarked method, you'd start by writing an APAeval style [execution workflow][apaeval-ewf-readme].
+That workflow will take `.bam` files as an input, and create `.bed` files compatible with the [specification for the respective APAeval benchmarking event][apaeval-specs].
+Create a PR in this repo and wait for your request to be approved.
+You can then run the workflow on the [data for all APAeval challenges][apaeval-zenodo] and use the resulting `.bed` files in the corresponding [APAeval benchmarking workflow][apaeval-swfs] in order to compare the performance of your tool to the [APAeval ground truths][apaeval-zenodo].
+Finally you can submit your metrics `.json` files to us and we'll take care of including them in our [OEB site][apaeval-oeb].

 ## What is there to do?